 Previously we covered the Matter Dashboard in detail, so this article is going to focus on the different sections of the Matter record itself.
 Let’s take a second have have a quick overview of a Matter, as shown below.

 In addition to the related record sections shown above (which we covered in the Matter Dashboard section previously) we have several sections which comprise the Matter itself.
-Each section can be toggled by clicking the green arrow icon (>) next to the section.
+Each section can be toggled for editing by clicking the Notepad icon next to the section.
 We’ll go over each section’s contents once it has been expanded below.

 The Matter Reference can be easily summarized as the name of the case.
 It is a textual reference which you can use to search and find this particular Matter anywhere in the system.
 This can be whatever you want it to be, but we recommend making it as relevant as possible.